mrpaziresh/dainaser/README.md

 |                    | [representation-manager](representation-manager/README.md) | Service to retrieve embeddings (i.e. SimClusers and TwHIN). |
 |                    | [twml](twml/README.md) | Legacy machine learning framework built on TensorFlow v1. |

-The product surface currently included in this repository is the For You Timeline .
+The product surface currently included in this repository is the For You Timeline.

 ### For You Timeline